carl-wallace/rust-pki/pittv3-wasm/README.md

 The two trust-community stores — the Web PKI (Mozilla roots and CCADB intermediates) and U.S. DoD (NIPR) — are shipped as CBOR files in `resources/`, which Trunk copies into `dist/` and the app fetches by relative URL when the store is selected, rather than embedding them, which would be paid on every page load.
-They are regenerated from their provider crates by `build.rs`.
+They are regenerated from their provider crates by `build.rs` and are not kept in this repository, the certificates themselves being versioned in those crates; what is kept here is `stores.manifest`, which records the trust anchors each store carries and a digest per file, so a provider moving under a `cargo update` reads as an anchor added or removed.
+A working tree therefore has no stores in it until the crate has been built once.
 The ML-DSA-44 PKITS edition is different: it is small, static test collateral with no provider behind it, so it is compiled in from `fixtures/` alongside its two sample end entity certificates.
 See `resources/NOTICE` for what each artifact is, where it came from and the terms it travels under.

 Trust anchors and intermediate CA certificates can also be uploaded and are used together with the selected built-in store (or alone when no store is selected) to validate certificates from other